DR. MARTA MORENO VEGA-PRESIDENT/FOUNDER

 DAN’ETTA JIMENEZ- DIRECTOR OF EDUCATION

 Dan'etta Jimenez is responsible for the management and development of CCCADI’s education, family programs, prospective new gallery initiatives, and the Center’s ICA Fellowship Program for arts professionals.
 Ms. Jimenez was CCCADI’s first Director of Education and served for over 10 years.
 During her tenure, she developed the Center’s formative cross-cultural, African Diaspora-based curricular programs comprised of performance, visual, dance, and spoken word traditions.
-Prior to rejoining CCCADI, she was the Director of Education & Public Program at the Museum for African Art, and prior to that served as the Director of Education and Public Programs at the Weeksville Heritage Center.
-Ms. Jimenez holds a MS. Ed. degree in Museum Leadership from Bank Street College of Education, a B.A. in Liberal Studies conferred by Excelsior College, and program certification in Ethnic Studies from the University of Hawaii at Manoa with a program concentration in African American, Asian, and Pacific Islander communities.
+Prior to rejoining CCCADI, she was the Director of Education & Public Programs at the Museum for African Art, and before that served as the Director of Education and Public Programs at the Weeksville Heritage Center where she developed innovative K-12 art history curriculum based in 19th and early 20th century Black America.
+Ms. Jimenez holds a MS. Ed. degree in Museum Leadership from Bank Street College of Education, a B.A. in Liberal Studies conferred by Excelsior College, and program certification in Ethnic Studies from the University of Hawai at Manoa with a program concentration in African American, Asian, and Pacific Islander communities.

 Suhaly Bautista-Carolina is an artist, educator and community organizer.
 Before joining CCCADI as the Director of Public Programs, Suhaly served as the first Engagement & Education Manager at the public art nonprofit, Creative Time.
 She is the founder of the Afrofuturism book club, Black Magic and has worked in various capacities with organizations such as Artspace, FOKUS and The Brooklyn Children's Museum.
 In 2015, she was a panelist at ArtPrize7's "Reflecting the Times: Arts & Activism" alongside Dread Scott and Arts.Black.
 She is a 2016 alumna of CCCADI’s Innovative Cultural Advocacy Fellowship and a recent graduate of Columbia University's Summer Teachers and Scholars Institute, "The Many Worlds of Black New York."
 Her photographic documents and writings have been published in Insight Magazine, United Nations’ International Museum of Women and Caribbean Vistas Journal.
 She has enjoyed solo exhibitions at NYU and La Casa Azul Bookstore.
 As of 2016, she is also a Weeksville Ambassador and Summer Arts Residency Fellow Scholarship recipient.
 Suhaly earned her B.A. and MPA from NYU, where she was named one of “NYU’s 15 Most Influential Students.”
 She lives in Brooklyn with her wife, Naiema.